SONG-crystal/SONG-crystal/README.md

 👋 Hi there!
 I'm a student pursing an Advanced Diploma in Computer Programming Anlaysis at Seneca College.
 I hope to

-🚀
-🖥️
+## 👨‍About me👨‍💻 👨‍
-👨‍💻
+👨‍💻 I am learning about
-💖

- 2nd Semester, Computer Programming Anlaysis Student
+🖥️ 3rd semester, Computer Programming Anlaysis Student 💖 I love nature, animal, travel and what I have been learning 🚀

 ## 💪Skills
 #### Languages, Libraries and Tools
 ![C Badge](https://img.shields.io/badge/--A8B9CC?style=flat&logo=C&logoColor=white)